Theft by Check

 Theft charges vary in severity depending upon the value of the property allegedly stolen, and the defendant’s prior criminal record.

 If you have been arrested or charged with theft by check or what is commonly referred to as writing a “hot check,” it is critical that you seek legal representation.
 Many people who are arrested or face criminal charges for theft by check are unaware or shocked to find out that misdemeanor or felony theft charges have been filed against them.

 If you are facing a theft by check charge in Austin, Texas, it is critical that you contact a criminal defense attorney who is familiar with theft by check cases and understands theft law in Texas.
-You may contact The Law Office of Kevin Bennett at (512) 476-4626.
-Attorney Kevin Bennett can also help with the expunction of your theft case, when eligible.
+Attorney Kevin Bennett has years of experience in criminal law.
+He can help you preserve your freedom.

 - What is Theft by Check in Texas?

 - Punishment in Texas for Theft by Check